dottagoa/reactionfirst-bot/README.md

 Before we even install anything, we need to create the bot application.
 Go to [Discord's developer page](https://discord.com/developers), sign into your Discord account, and create an application.
 The button will be located at the top right of the webpage next to your user icon.

-Firstly, we need to invite the bot to the server.
+With our new bot application set up, we need to invite the bot to the server.
 In the General Information tab on the left, copy the Client ID.
 This is a public ID and you can freely share it with others, since there is no adverse damage to sharing it.

 Next, click on the **Bot** tab button on the left side of the screen and make a bot application.
 It will inherit the icon and name of the main application by default, but you can always change it later.